VoltaMission VoltaMission ← Back to home

 How to apply the checklist

-US and Canadian manufacturers, hardware startups, and research groups — especially when a part is non-catalog, allocation-gated, small-volume, R&D-oriented, made overseas, or grant-funded and subject to origin-compliance rules.
+US and Canadian manufacturers, hardware startups, EV builders, and research groups — especially when a cell or BMS is non-catalog, allocation-gated, small-volume, R&D-oriented, made overseas, or grant-funded and subject to origin-compliance rules.
 These are exactly the cases where a distributor won't help and an unqualified overseas supplier is the biggest risk.

 Frequently asked questions

-It is the process of verifying that a supplier can actually deliver a component or piece of equipment to specification, at quality, legitimately, and in compliance, before a buyer commits a purchase order.
+It is the process of verifying that a supplier can actually deliver a cylindrical (18650, 21700) or pouch cell, or a custom BMS, to specification, at quality, legitimately, and in compliance, before a buyer commits a purchase order.
 It evaluates the supplier on technical merit rather than on a forwarded datasheet.

-Five things: legitimacy, technical fit against your actual specs and tolerances, manufacturing capability and capacity at the required quality and volume, sample and quality evidence including likely failure modes, and origin compliance such as NDAA-aware sourcing and documented provenance.
+Five things: legitimacy, technical fit against cycle life, energy density, and thermal-runaway margin for cells (or protection-circuit accuracy and cell-balancing for BMS), manufacturing capability and capacity at the required quality and volume, sample and cycle-test evidence including likely failure modes, and origin compliance such as NDAA-aware sourcing and documented provenance.

-How is supplier qualification different from getting a quote?
+How is battery supplier qualification different from getting a quote?

 A quote tells you a price and a lead time.
-Qualification tells you whether the supplier can actually deliver the part to spec and quality, whether they are legitimate, and whether the part will survive production.
-A cheap quote from an unqualified supplier is the most common way hardware programs get burned.
+Qualification tells you whether the cell or BMS supplier can actually deliver to spec and quality, whether they are legitimate, and whether it will survive production.
+A cheap quote from an unqualified supplier is the most common way battery programs get burned.

-US and Canadian manufacturers, hardware startups, and research groups — especially for non-catalog, allocation-gated, small-volume, R&D, overseas-made, or grant-funded parts subject to origin-compliance rules.
+US and Canadian manufacturers, hardware startups, EV builders, and research groups — especially for non-catalog, allocation-gated, small-volume, R&D, overseas-made, or grant-funded cells and BMS subject to origin-compliance rules.